meker12/commerce-channels.en/help/amazon-channel/store-integration.md

 1. For **[!UICONTROL Email Address]**, enter your preferred contact email address.

-1. For **[!UICONTROL New Store Name]**, enter a descriptive name for your new [!DNL Amazon Sales Channel] store.
+1. For **[!UICONTROL New Store Name]**, enter a descriptive name for your new Amazon sales channel store.

    >[!NOTE]
    >
-   >This name is used as a [!DNL Commerce] reference only and identifies the store on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page.
+   >This name is used as a [!DNL Commerce] reference only and identifies the store on the [Amazon sales channel home](./amazon-sales-channel-home.md) page.
 You want to make it something your team can easily identify.
 For example, your Amazon store that sells in the United States region might be named `Amazon Store USA`.

-1. For **[!UICONTROL Amazon Marketplace Country]**, choose the region/country in which this [!DNL Amazon sales channel] store sells products.
+1. For **[!UICONTROL Amazon Marketplace Country]**, choose the region/country in which this Amazon sales channel store sells products.
 Options:

     - United States
     - Canada